 4. Let members host a social media takeover

 On a more direct level, each of your members has a personal journey and perhaps a strong reason for connecting with and joining your association.
 Increasing interaction by allowing them to share and promote those personal stories through a social media takeover for a day.
 This provides them with a way to feel the impact of their role within the association, as well as simply having fun controlling the messaging.
 Human interest stories are the most compelling, and there may be members who are unaware of each other’s story.
 Creating more natural bonds within your membership provides value in letting members connect with each other.
-This is a wonderful chance to mix the heart and humanity of your members with the mission of the association to create something long lasting.

 Engage their fun side

 Everyone wants time to kick back and relax.
 That may mean something different for each of your members, but there’s almost always fun angle.
 Create some icebreaker activities that make it easy for members to interact in a group setting and let the good times roll.

 5. Host a book club or virtual game night